-Some children experience stranger anxiety when they are around someone who they don't know.
-Let your child watch you talk with and see that you are comfortable with a person before you suggest that your child go to that person.
+Some children experience stranger anxiety when they are around someone they don't know.
+Let your child watch you talk with and see that you are comfortable with a person.
+Then you may suggest that your child go to that person.
 If your child cries, do not force your child to go to someone they do not know.